7 Facts About Sugar That May Surprise You

 by the National Institutes of Health found that after hearing their children had just eaten a lot of sugar, parents were more likely to say their kid was hyperactive -- even when the supposed sugar fix was actually a placebo.

 If it's brown, it's better for you than white, right?
 Maybe when it comes to rice and, in most cases, bread, but not so much when it comes to sugar.
 Brown sugar is actually just refined white sugar with molasses added.
 While molasses adds a touch more minerals to each spoonful (calcium, potassium, iron and magnesium), those amounts are so scarce they hardly justify the calories.

+Speaking of brown, brown bread may not always be all that it's made out to be.
 Brown bread is, in general, more nutritious than white bread.
 Brown breads made from whole wheat usually contain more fiber than white bread, as well as higher amounts of important nutrients such as vitamins B-6 and E, magnesium, folic acid, copper, zinc and manganese.
+That said, an

 , found that five of 15 surveyed brown loaves contained a form of added sugar that was not present in white bread loaves.
 Bread manufacturers explained the added sugar was meant to counteract the "bitter" taste of wholemeal flour.
 They argued that the added sugar amounts was negligible.
 Nonetheless, the findings are food for thought.